babydreamsy94/STREAM-SUITE/README.md

 ## Upgrading from an Earlier Version

 1. Back up Streamer.bot.
-2. Export your existing Stream Suite actions as an additional recovery copy.
+2. Export your existing StreamFolk actions as an additional recovery copy.
 3. Preserve long-term variables unless you intentionally want a complete reset.
 4. Import Version 4.0.
 5. Reconnect channel-specific rewards.